BilalOrabi/Driving_License_Management_System/README.md

-# DVLD Project – Driving License Management System
+# DVLD Project – Driving License Management System (work in Progress)

 ## Overview
 The Driving & Vehicle License Department (DVLD) system is designed to manage the issuance and administration of driving licenses.
 It encompasses a range of services to ensure the provision of safe drivers on the roads.